reef-defi/reef-docs/content/docs/prologue/introduction.md

 ## Get started

-There are two main ways to get started with Reef:
+There are two main ways to get started with Reef.
+If you're a developer, you can deploy your DeFi project on Reef.
+You can also participate in Reef staking and governance.

 ### For Developers